akashpayneSRO/NodeChan/README.md

 While NodeChan is already almost completely functional, it is not finished, nor is it particularly pretty or user-friendly.
 We are seeking contributors to help improve existing code and implement new features.

 A few planned features include:
-* An intuitive GUI mode similar to other messageboard clients (important for user-friendliness)
+* Improvements to the graphical interface
 * Security features, such as end-to-end encryption, etc.
 * More social features, such as direct messaging thread participants
 * Longer messages than 256 characters